damyanz/attendance-list/README.md

-# attendance-list
+# participants-list
-A simple React-Native App to check attendance
+A simple React-Native App to check presency